 The Committee on Opportunities in Science (COOS) is a AAAS board-appointed committee.

-Since its inception, COOS has helped instill the values of inclusivity, equity, and respect into the STEM community.
+Since its inception, COOS has helped instill the values of inclusivity, equity, and respect into the STEM community as well as within AAAS such as recommending individuals from diverse populations for nomination to all committees as well as persons who might be considered by the nominations committee to elected association positions.
 COOS members are distinguished by their unwavering dedication to inspire new generations of scientists and cultivate talent from underrepresented areas of society.
 Their commitment has allowed AAAS to support the professional development of peoples from all walks of life.

-- SEA Change
+- Serve as the AAAS SEA Change Advisory Committee.